 After more than 10 centuries since Buddhism first came to Vietnam, a lot of temples and pagodas have been built across the country.
-Besides Jade Emperor Pagoda and Xa Loi Pagoda, Vinh Nghiem Pagoda in Ho Chi Minh City is one of the famous and most important pagodas to Buddhism in Vietnam.
+Besides Jade Emperor Pagoda and Xa Loi Pagoda, Vinh Nghiem Pagoda in Ho Chi Minh City is one of the most famous and most important pagodas of Buddhism in Vietnam.
 Read our guide to this beautiful religious attraction and add it to your list of what to do in Ho Chi Minh City tours.

-Vinh Nghiem Pagoda in Ho Chi Minh City was named after Vinh Nghiem Pagoda in Bac Giang (Northern Vietnam), a center of Truc Lam Zen, a Vietnamese Buddhism school.
-The pagoda in Bac Giang is one of the oldest pagodas, built in the Ly Dynasty (1010-1028), the time when Buddhism in Vietnam is the most developed.
+Vinh Nghiem Pagoda in Ho Chi Minh City was named after Vinh Nghiem Pagoda in Bac Giang (Northern Vietnam), a center of Truc Lam Zen, a Vietnamese Buddhist school.
+The pagoda in Bac Giang is one of the oldest pagodas, built in the Ly Dynasty (1010-1028), the time when Buddhism in Vietnam was the most developed.
 The establishment of Vinh Nghiem Pagoda in Ho Chi Minh City was initiated and financially supported by the monks and followers who emigrated from the North to the South of Vietnam in the 20th century.

 The design was made by architect Nguyen Ba Lang and engineer Bui Van To.
-From 1964 to 1971, the pagoda was built and finished with three buildings: the main hall for worshiping Buddha, a great tower to contain the relics, and a place for social and cultural works of the pagoda.
-In 1982, the pagoda established another tower that is opened to the local community.
-In 2015, Vinh Nghiem Pagoda welcomed the Prime Minister of UK David Cameron on his visit to Ho Chi Minh City.
+From 1964 to 1971, the pagoda was built and finished with three buildings: the main hall for worshiping Buddha, a great tower to contain the relics and a place for social and cultural works of the pagoda.
+In 1982, the pagoda established another tower that was opened to the local community.
+In 2015, Vinh Nghiem Pagoda welcomed the Prime Minister of the UK David Cameron on his visit to Ho Chi Minh City.

 Vinh Nghiem Pagoda was built on an area of 7,000 square meters of what used to be a muddy pond of morning glory.
-The land was covered and leveled with 40,000 cubic meters of red soil, but it was still is not enough to hold the weight of such a significant construction.
+The land was covered and leveled with 40,000 cubic meters of red soil, but it was still not enough to hold the weight of such a significant construction.
 Later, a white clay surface at a depth of 6-7 meters underground was discovered, and thus the building was constructed with steel and concrete posts that went deep to this surface.

 At the front, there is a “three-door” gate leading to the front yard.
 A statue of Guanyin is put in the middle of this yard.
 In the corner of the left of the pagoda when you just come through the door, there is a small garden, decorated with greens and stone steps.
-Inside this area, there is the stone tower that is recognized at the most sophisticated and tallest (14 meters) stone tower in Vietnam.
+Inside this area, there is the stone tower that is recognized as the most sophisticated and tallest (14 meters) stone tower in Vietnam.

-On the left and right sides are rows of buildings, including the rooms for the monks, the office of Buddha congregation, and a vegetarian restaurant.
+On the left and right sides are rows of buildings, including the rooms for the monks, the office of the Buddha congregation, and a vegetarian restaurant.
 You can take a walk along the halls of these buildings and enjoy the peaceful atmosphere of a Vietnamese pagoda, looking at the green and fishes swimming in a pond.

 Behind the main building is the community tower to keep the relics of deceased followers.
 The place is usually visited by family members on the date of their death.
 In front of this tower, you can see another white stone statue of Ksitigarbha (god of earth).